ArnavK-09/mdb_dart/README.md

 > [!NOTE]
 >
-> A powerful and intuitive **Dart SDK** for interacting with the **MindsDB API**.
+> A powerful and intuitive **Dart SDK** for interacting with the **MindsDB AI API**.
 Seamlessly integrate machine learning capabilities into your Dart applications!

 ## 📚 Table of Contents